Stellantis/stellantis.github.io/mobile-sdk/3-3-sdk_features-push_notification.md

   tab2Content=setUpSystemNotifIos
 %}

+## 6. Log received Notifications

+When a notification is recieved on the user device you must call the following API.
+It will be used for Stellantis internal logs.

+Depending on the operating system you should pass this dictionnary as the payload parameter:
+- iOS: `bestAttemptContent.userInfo`.
+- Android: `remoteMessage.data`.

+{%- capture setSdkNotifRequestKotlin -%}
+  Pair("payload", remoteMessage.data)
+{%- endcapture -%}

+{%- capture setSdkNotifRequestSwift -%}
+  "payload": bestAttemptContent.userInfo
+{%- endcapture -%}

+{% include api-reference-code-sample.html
+  sdk_name=page.section
+  type="set"
+  name="pims.sdk.notification"
+  request_params_swift=setSdkNotifRequestSwift
+  request_params_kotlin=setSdkNotifRequestKotlin
+  response="null"
+  component="PushNotification"
+%}

 ## Disable an event

 On the action of the End User, you should disable event notification by calling the following API: